ENERGY SMART ROCHESTER

 Simple steps can make a big difference!

-Improve the comfort of your home and reduce fossil fuel use with clean heating and cooling!
+Improve the comfort of your home and reduce fossil fuel by switching to a heat pump!

 EnergySmart_icon-thermometerTake a big step and replace your natural gas, oil, or electric resistance heating system with a heat pump water heater and an air-source or ground-source heat pump that provides heat in the winter and air conditioning in the summer.
 Make your home more comfortable while helping Rochester reduce fossil fuel use.

-Before taking this step, be sure that you have completed an energy assessment and completed energy efficiency upgrades such as air sealing and insulation.
+Before taking this step, be sure that you have contacted AMPED and completed an energy assessment and energy efficiency upgrades such as air sealing and insulation.
 This will ensure that your home is ready and will receive the maximum benefits from clean heating and cooling with heat pumps.

 EnergySmart_Banner-02